 No one looks forward to making the decision to move a loved one into a nursing home, but that doesn’t mean you shouldn’t prepare for it.
 As the one responsible, you must weigh pros & cons and ask yourself the tough questions before making a choice.
 While nursing homes do provide around-the-clock nursing care for the elderly, abuse is rampant in these facilities nationwide.

 At The Gatti Law Firm, we are committed to helping you and your loved one understand your legal rights regarding nursing home abuse.
 If necessary, we are prepared to hold those who are accountable for any injuries sustained.
-If you suspect that a loved one is being abused, harmed, or mistreated at their nursing home, contact our Oregon personal injury attorneys to discuss your case.
+If you suspect that a loved one is being abused, harmed, or mistreated at their nursing home, contact our Oregon nursing home abuse attorneys to discuss your case.

 Call (503) 543-1114 or contact us online for a free consultation.